nemo0622/pokeemerald-expansion/README.md

 - None as of right now!

 ### Future Plans:
+- Expanded implementation of NPC Mugshot system
+    - All trainers, maybe even all NPCs, should have mugshots when talking to them!
 - HM System workaround - meet NPC's and Pokémon throughout your journey that you can call upon to help!
     - Ex: "Timburr's Timber" in Rustboro City will send helpful Timburr's to cut down trees for you
     - Code works, but need to add actual map locations!